-City of Billings Arterial Construction Fee Program, Montana
+City of Billings Arterial Construction Fee Program, MT

 The City of Billings (population 100,000) is located in Southeast Montana within Yellowstone County.
 Healthcare, energy, financial, engineering & technical services, and agriculture are the primary industries in Billings.
 Billings is also home to Montana State University-Billings and Rocky Mountain College.
 Recreational activities and three National Parks (Yellowstone, Teton, and Glacier) are in close proximity to Billings.

 The City of Billings does not have impact fees to fund transportation system improvements; they rely primarily on grant money and traditional funding sources for transportation system improvements.
 The arterial construction fee formula levies a fee on all properties within the city limits and the resulting revenue (approximately $3 million annually) is used specifically for constructing or reconstructing arterial roads within Billings.
 Assessments are based on parcel square footage and zoning to categorize properties with respect to their current or potential ability to contribute traffic to the arterial street system.
 For example, commercial and multi-family properties pay more because they generate more traffic.
 The square footage (and resulting arterial construction fee assessment) of residentially zoned properties is capped because the size of the residence does not generate additional trips.
 City staff used the Institute of Transportation Engineers (ITE) Trip Generation Handbook to develop trip generation rates for each generic zoning classification in the City.
 This effort took 3 months to complete.
 Arterial construction fee revenues may be used to construct or reconstruct arterial roadways within the Billings city limits.